Skip to Content

 Wal-Mart Women File Class Action Lawsuit In Wisconsin Federal Court.
-Lawsuit Seeks An End To Gender Discrimination In Pay And Promotion in Region 14
+Lawsuit Seeks An End To Gender Discrimination In Pay And Pr

 (Madison, WI) Nichols Kaster, PLLP, filed a class action complaint against the giant retailer on behalf of five Wisconsin women in the U.S. District Court for the Western District of Wisconsin yesterday.
 The complaint – Ladik, et al. v.
 Wal-Mart Stores, Inc., – charges that Wal-Mart Stores, Inc. discriminated against female employees in retail stores throughout its Region 14, which includes stores in parts of Illinois, Indiana, Michigan and Wisconsin.